xlrx/DeskHog/README.md

 ### Available games and apps

-The `examples` folder includes a selection of games and apps for you to play with.
-You just have to load them onto DeskHog like any other card.
+We're working on adding some of the following games to an `/examples` folder which will include a selection of games and apps for you to play with.
+If you can't see them in the `/examples` folder it's probably because they exist as [unapproved PRs](https://github.com/PostHog/DeskHog/pulls) while we work on them.
+No problem, just checkout the branch!

 Example games include: